passbolt/passbolt_cli/README.md

 Export your key during the setup
 Import it your GPG keyring
 Configure your fingerprint in config.json (or provide it as parameter)

+This is a work in progress, bear with us! :)